 Here is why trade along LoC with Pakistan was suspended by India

-New Delhi, Apr 18: Citing misuse India on Friday suspended trade along the Line of Control with effect from April 19.
+New Delhi, Apr 18: Citing misuse India on Friday suspended trade along the Line of Control (LoC) with effect from April 19.
 The action was taken after it was reported that Pakistan based elements were using the trade route to smuggle weapons, fake currency and narcotics.

 The Home Ministry said that a stricter regulatory and enforcement mechanism is being worked and the issue of the reopening the trade routes will be revisited once they are implemented.